-(1) In order for an FHSAA official to officiate varsity level contests, the official must receive a grade of 75 or higher on the current year FHSAA online rules examination in the applicable sport.
+- (1) In order for an FHSAA official to officiate varsity level contests, the official must receive a grade of 75 or higher on the current year FHSAA online rules examination in the applicable sport.
 Any official who does not take the regularly scheduled FHSAA online rules examination will receive a grade of zero and will be ineligible to officiate varsity level contests during the current school year, or sub-varsity contests.
-Local officials' associations may not assign officials who are not in compliance with this provision to officiate varsity or sub-varsity level contests.

-(2) If, for any reason, the FHSAA Office is unable to grade the current year rules examination prior to the start of a sports season, the grade an official received on the previous year's rules examination will be used to determine his/her eligibility to officiate a varsity level contest until such time as the current year grades become available or until the FHSAA announces an effective date.

-(3) An official who fails to post a minimum grade of "75" prior to the last date for the online exam is not eligible to officiate varsity contests in that sport, unless a written waiver from his/her association has been granted by the FHSAA.
+Local officials' associations may not assign officials who are not in compliance with this provision to officiate varsity or sub-varsity level contests. - (2) If, for any reason, the FHSAA Office is unable to grade the current year rules examination prior to the start of a sports season, the grade an official received on the previous year's rules examination will be used to determine his/her eligibility to officiate a varsity level contest until such time as the current year grades become available or until the FHSAA announces an effective date. - (3) An official who fails to post an exam score prior to the initial exam deadline for the online exam will lose their eligibility until the exam is completed. - (4) There will be two windows to complete the exam. - a.
+If the exam is completed during the first exam window officials will meet the testing requirement to be eligible for postseason. - b.
+If the exam is completed during the second window officials will ONLY be eligible up through the district tournament. - (5) Individual officials and official's associations which violate the provisions of s.103.03(1), s.103.03(2) or s.103.03(3) will be subject to monetary penalties, possible denial of registration and sanction for the following school year until all monetary penalties have been paid.

-(4) Exam grades become effective 14 days after the FHSAA Office posts the online exam scores.

-(5) Individual officials and official's associations which violate the provisions of s.103.03(1), s.103.03(2) or s.103.03(3) will be subject to monetary penalties, possible denial of registration and sanction for the following school year until all monetary penalties have been paid.